rht-labs/tech-exercise/docs/slides/content/automated-testing.md

  -->
  - What did you observe?
  - Look around your table.
 Are all the tests still passing?
- - Are there tests that you should have that are missing?
+ - Are any necessary tests still missing?
- - Did you have any conflicts where a new feature from one pair broke a test from another?
-What did you do about that?
+ - Did you encounter any conflicts between a new feature from one pair that broke a test from another?
+How did you resolve these conflicts?
- - Was your final design different than you expected?
+ - Was your final design different from what you expected?